stratosphereips/stratocyberlab/README.md

 Resource consumption depends a lot on the user actions.
 We do not recommend starting all challenges at once as this may require a lot compute by generating a lot of network traffic and starting many services.

 However, we estimate the minium requirements to be **3GB of disk** space and **2GB of spare RAM**.
-(Note that downloading the LLM model will require extra 5GB of disk space)
+(Note that downloading the LLM model will require extra disk space depending on the model)

 ### Software
-The only requirement to run StratoCyberLab is to have `docker (v>20.10)` installed.
+The only requirement to run SCL is to have `docker (v>20.10)` installed.

 ## How to start

-To start the lab do:
+1. To start the lab do:
 ```bash
 git clone https://github.com/stratosphereips/stratocyberlab.git
 cd stratocyberlab
 docker compose up
 ```

-This uses the already prepared [docker-compose.yml](./docker-compose.yml) file.
+This uses the already prepared [docker-compose.yml](./docker-compose.yml) file to start 3 services:
+* hackerlab - a container with SSH and core utilities for hacking
+* dashboard - a web interface to start/stop challenges, submit flags, control ollama, etc.
+* ollama - a container that optionally handles the local LLM models

-After the lab bootstraps, navigate in your browser to [http://127.0.0.1/](http://127.0.0.1/) to access a lab's dashboard.
+2. After the lab bootstraps, navigate in your browser to [http://127.0.0.1/](http://127.0.0.1/) to access a lab's dashboard.

-The dashboard contains:
-* Predefined environments for each weekly class of [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/) for remote students
-* List of standalone hacking challenges
-    * Challenges are divided by difficulty into 3 categories `EASY`, `MEDIUM`, `HARD`
-    * Each challenge has multiple tasks.
-    * Tasks are solved by finding a flag (usually in a format `BSY{...}`) and submitting the flag in the dashboard.
-    * Each challenge must be individually started from the dashboard before playing
-* Chat with a local AI assistant using `llama3` model
-    * Usage and downloading of the model is optional and can be initiated from the dashboard.
-By default no model is downloaded.
-* Built-in SSH web shell to interact with deployed services in the lab
-    * The SSH connection is made to a `hackerlab` container.
-    * If preferred, you can connect directly using SSH from your terminal to the `hackerlab` container with command `ssh root@127.0.0.1 -p 2222` and password `ByteThem123`
+3. Read the welcome message and solve a hello world challenge to verify your setup is working correctly.

+4. Hack the world!

 ### Troubleshooting

 **Q: I pulled new updates but the lab is running the old version.**

-**A:** Depending on the changes, sometimes it's required to force docker to re-build the containers.
-Please run the lab using a command `docker compose up --build`
+**A:** Depending on the changes, sometimes it's required to force docker to re-build and/or restart the containers.
+Please run the lab using a command `docker compose up --build --force-recreate`.

 **Q: I see _REMOTE HOST IDENTIFICATION_ warning when trying to SSH into the hackerlab container**